The Rise of Ben Schonberger

 “I think that the time and work Ben put into creating his work really helped Ben find out how to create successful work that he has create,” Zach Szabo said.

 In the future, Ben plans to accomplish more goals.
-Not only does he was to become an archived artist for the Society of Photographic Educators.
+Not only does he want to become an archived artist for the Society of Photographic Educators.
 But, he also wants to move into integrating his photography with other mediums like sculpture.

 With all the notoriety, awards and achievements Ben has earned over the years, Ben can sit back and laugh at the time when his high school art teacher told him he should give up art.